 If you occasionally stress over money, you’re not alone.
-Only 51 percent of Americans said they were financially secure, according to the March 2015 Pew Survey of American Family Finances.
-Fifty-five percent of respondents reported either breaking even or spending more than they make each month, and 33 percent indicated they had zero savings.
+Only 51% of Americans said they were financially secure, according to the March 2015 Pew Survey of American Family Finances.
+Fifty-five % of respondents reported either breaking even or spending more than they make each month, and 33% indicated they had zero savings.

 Chances are you should be saving more and spending less.
 Instead of waiting for your situation to magically improve, take a hard look at some of the not-so-good money habits you may have developed over the years.

 I spent five years studying the daily habits of more than 350 rich and poor people.
 In my best-selling book Change Your Habits, Change Your Life, I expose the financial habits that are responsible for creating wealth.
-Long before the self-made millionaires in my study became wealthy, they forged certain money habits that most everyday people do not incorporate into their daily lives.
+Long before the self-made millionaires in my study became wealthy, they forged certain money habits that most everyday people don’t practice.

 Housing costs, of course, start with rent or a mortgage but also may include property taxes, utilities, insurance, repairs and maintenance.
 Housing costs normally constitute the largest component of your spending, so it’s imperative to keep them as low as possible.

-From my research, I discovered a magic number: Total housing costs should be no more than 25 percent of your net monthly income.
-Sixty-four percent of the wealthy in my study kept their housing costs below 25 percent.
-My study also found that those who spent more than 40 percent of their net income on housing costs struggled more financially.
+From my research, total housing costs should equal no more than 25% of your net monthly income.
+Sixty-four% of the wealthy in my study kept their housing costs below 25%.
+My study also found that those who spent more than 40% of their net income on housing costs struggled more financially.

 But my research may be understating the problem.
-According to the 2015 report Projecting Trends in Severely Cost-Burdened Renters: 2015-2025 by Harvard University’s Joint Center for Housing Studies and Enterprise Community Partners Inc., more and more families’ monthly housing expenses exceed 50 percent of their net monthly income.
+According to the 2015 report Projecting Trends in Severely Cost-Burdened Renters: 2015-2025 by Harvard University’s Joint Center for Housing Studies and Enterprise Community Partners Inc., more and more families’ monthly housing expenses exceed 50%of their net monthly income.

 - Reduce utility spending.
-1) Lower the thermostat in the winter a few degrees and raise the thermostat a few degrees in the summer.
-There are thermostats that you can program to increase or decrease the temperature during certain hours.
-2) Cut your water usage: Take shorter showers and do less outdoor watering; turn off the tap when you brush your teeth; wash only full loads of dishes and laundry; etc.
+Lower the thermostat in the winter a few degrees and raise the thermostat a few degrees in the summer.
+There are thermostats you can program to increase or decrease the temperature during certain hours.
+Also, cut your water usage: Take shorter showers and do less outdoor watering; turn off the tap when you brush your teeth; wash only full loads of dishes and laundry; etc.